 Low interest rates are great if you want to borrow money, but not too helpful when you are trying to save it.
 Our CIT Bank Savings Builder review can show you how to earn more interest on your savings balance.

 At your typical bank, you’ll be lucky to get even .10% interest on money placed in a savings account.
 Even long-term CDs aren’t very lucrative.
 Fortunately, there are some online banks that offer better-than-average interest rates.
 One of those is CIT Bank.

 The CIT Bank Savings Builder account is a very fine option for people looking to get a little bit more return on their cash savings.
 Its interest rates for high-balance customers are among the best in the nation.

 Long Term Savings Gains

 - Long Term Savers

 CIT Bank Background

 Before you deposit money in any bank, it’s helpful to know about the company.
-CIT Bank is a subsidiary of CIT Group, a publicly-traded financial holding company based in Pasadena, Calif.
-CIT Group has a robust commercial financing segment, as well as a consumer banking segment that includes CIT Bank and OneWest Bank.
+CIT Bank is a subsidiary of CIT Group, a publicly-traded financial holding company based in Pasadena, CA. CIT Group has a robust commercial financing segment, as well as a consumer banking segment that includes CIT Bank and OneWest Bank.